 - Pain or tenderness when standing or walking.

 As the blood clot worsens, the skin around it often becomes red or discolored and feels warm to the touch.

-Even if your DVT symptoms seem mild and you’re unsure whether you have a clot, you should discuss them with your doctor, especially if you are at increased risk of DVT.
+Even if your DVT symptoms seem mild and you’re unsure if you have a clot, you should call your doctor, especially if you are at increased risk of DVT.

 Pulmonary embolism symptoms